 The whole process of starting my own business actually came about whilst I was traveling in India on a five month trip.
 I was so inspired when I was out there, the colours, vibrance and energy of the country is just amazing.
 All the ladies in their sarees fill the streets with colour, and I think it is the most inspiring place I have have ever been in terms of textiles, innovation and craftsmanship.
 I had been getting clothes made up by the wonderful tailors all over the country (out of bedsheets) and I put photos of these online.
 The response was amazing, and this is what encouraged me to begin my own business.

 More than anything I wanted to make fun playful and comfortable clothes which are accessible to everyone!
 Why blend in with the crowds?
 It's time to make a statement with our clothes, and have fun doing it.
 All of fabrics are handpicked by me, designed by me, and made in India by my wonderful tailors who I have been working very closely with for two years now.
-We use the highest quality fabrics, and never use anything synthetic or artificial.
+We only work with natural materials, and never use anything synthetic or artificial.
 All of our bedsheet designs run in small batches, and the placement of the fabric on the design is always different.
 It is therefore very unlikely you will ever find two of the same piece - making them that more special and bespoke!
 Everyone can have their own unique one, and everyone can look fabulous.
 Join the Balulu revolution here, and start filling the streets with colour whilst supporting an independent and local business that puts priority on it's ethics and values.